hleuwer/luapigpiod/README.md

 Multiple session instances may exist in parallel allowing any host to control the GPIO pins of multiple Raspberry Pi boards:

-Basic GPIO operation are then performed in methods provided called as a method of such a session:
+Basic GPIO operations are then performed in the methods of a session object:

 `success, err = sess.write(sess, pin, level)` or `success, err = sess:write(pin, level)`.

 ## Advanced Features ##
-There are classes for advanced features like waveforms, scripts, callbacks, event callbacks, serial, I2C or SPI interfaces.
+There are classes for advanced features like waveforms, scripts, files, callbacks, event callbacks, serial, I2C or SPI interfaces.

 Instances are created by calling the corresponding constructor function within the running session, e.g.: